Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 How much can freelancers contribute to a SEP IRA or Solo 401(k) in 2026?

-In 2026, freelancers can contribute up to $72,000 or 25% of net self-employment earnings (whichever is less) to a SEP IRA.
+In 2026, freelancers can contribute up to $72,000 (estimated for 2026; verify at IRS.gov) or 25% of net self-employment earnings (whichever is less) to a SEP IRA.
 A Solo 401(k) allows even more flexibility with both employee deferrals (up to $23,500, or $31,000 if age 50+) and employer profit-sharing contributions.
 Both options directly reduce taxable income and are among the most powerful deductions available to self-employed individuals.

 Do I need receipts for every business expense as a 1099 freelancer?